 - 2 to 3 pounds “rice stick,” prepared according to directions on package

-Dry roast the star anise, anise seeds, cloves, and cinnamon sticks in a non-stick skillet over medium heat until fragrant.
+Dry roast the star anise, cumin seeds, cloves, and cinnamon sticks in a non-stick skillet over medium heat until fragrant.
 Set aside to cool.

 Once the spices have cooled, transfer to a muslin spice sachet and tie the bag closed tightly.